balena-io/open-balena-haproxy/README.md

 Balena HAProxy
 ==============

-HA proxy component for resin environments (bob, onprem, etc)
+HA proxy component for balena environments (bob, onprem, etc)

 This container expects a config.json file, mounted in `/.balena/config.json` and builds the corresponding haproxy.config and certificate files.